| 2001 |

 | 2014 |

-Crystal structures of human Mus81-Eme1 bound to 3' flap DNA substrates reveal substrate-induced conformational changes: a hydrophobic wedge of Mus81 separates pre- and post-nick duplex DNA, and a '5' end binding pocket' hosts the 5' nicked end; these features drive sharp DNA bending and placement of the incision strand at the active site, explaining preference for 3' flap substrates with 5' nicked ends. |
+Crystal structures of human Mus81-Eme1 bound to 3'-flap DNA substrates reveal substrate-induced conformational changes; key structural features include a hydrophobic wedge in Mus81 that separates pre- and post-nick duplex DNA, and a '5' end binding pocket' that hosts the 5' nicked end of post-nick DNA; these features drive sharp DNA bending and incision strand placement at the active site, explaining the preferential cleavage of 3'-flap substrates with 5' nicked ends. |

-X-ray crystallography of human Mus81-Eme1 bound to flap substrates, biochemical assays, biophysical analysis |
+X-ray crystallography of human Mus81-Eme1-DNA complexes; biochemical and biophysical validation |

 The EMBO journal |